NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/architecture/desktop/architecture.rst

 - Level 1: The level one diagram is a system diagram that shows how the software system fits in the real world in terms of people who use it and other software systems it intercat with.
 - Level 2: The level two is a container diagram show the the containers (applications, databases, etc.) that  make up the software system.
-- Level 3: Level three diagram are component diagrams, showing how the componets pf the individual containers.
+- Level 3: Level three diagram are component diagrams, showing how the components pf the individual containers.
 - Level 4: The level four diagrams show how the individual components are implemented.
 They are typically UML class diagrams.

 The following sections present the architecture of SimCenter the SimCenter to level 3: